fibbojs/fibbo/docs/getting-started/introduction.md

 Moreover, we would really appreciate your feedback, so if you have any suggestions, questions, or if you encounter any issues, please let us know by either [asking on the forum](https://github.com/orgs/fibbojs/discussions) or [opening an issue on GitHub](https://github.com/fibbojs/fibbo/issues).

-We are doing our best to create a great tool so developers can create amazing experiences, and your feedback is really important to us.
+We are doing our best to make a great tool so developers can create amazing experiences, and your feedback is really important to us.

 ## Architecture